SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 supported language.
 Other than using the Script/nxScript resources combined with a composite resource, it is near-impossible today to create a DSC solution that is cross-platform.

-Third party solutions trying to leverage DSC resources need to call LCM to run Get/Set/Test, making it complicated to integrate with partner ecosystems.
+Today, third party solutions trying to leverage DSC resources need to call the LCM to run Get/Set/Test, making it complicated to integrate with partner ecosystems.

 ## Scope of DSC implementation for PowerShell 7